 Interesting facts and notes

-Asked about the origin of the word "dumbledore", she states that it is from Thomas Hardy's The Mayor of Casterbridge (published in 1886) and was a dialect word for “bumblebee”.
-The word appears in Chapter 20:
+Asked about the origin of the word "dumbledore", she states that it is from Thomas Hardy's The Mayor of Casterbridge (published in 1886).
+It appears in Chapter 20:

 She no longer spoke of "dumbledores" but of "humble bees".

 I first heard of Jessica Mitford from a great-aunt of mine.
 And she started telling me the story about this girl who’d run away from home and had the audacity to charge a camera to her father’s account before she did it.
 And she was telling me this, clearly, to make me think "Goodness, how dreadful".
 But I thought "Wow, how cool".

 And, after a year of trying, Bloomsbury took me....
 After the birth of Jessica – I really mean this – that was the best moment of my life.

 It’s very difficult to write very simply about profound emotion.